 Traveling to Egypt and flying to Cairo International Airport?
 This is the ultimate guide for buying a sim card for Egypt on arrival at Cairo International Airport.
-I will tell you in detail where to go, why to get a local prepaid sim card, show you the up to date prices as per January 2022, give you my recommendation and you can even find a vlog about my arrival at Cairo Airport.
+I will tell you in detail where to buy a sim card, why to get a local prepaid sim card, show you the up to date prices as per June 2022, give you my recommendation and you can even find a vlog and info about international and e-sim cards for Egypt.

-My continuously trip around the world since 2012 never got me to Egypt, but since I started my journey to visit every country in the world I finally decided to travel to Egypt lately.
-As I love helping people save money while traveling I wrote already over 150 local sim card guides for places like: Ethiopia, Nairobi, Israel, Lebanon, Istanbul, Italy, Greece, USA and of course a complete guide for finding the best Egypt prepaid sim card.
+My continuously trip around the world since 2012 never got me to Egypt, but since I started my journey to visit every country in the world I finally decided to travel to Egypt.
+As I love helping people save money while traveling I already wrote over 150 local sim card guides for places like: Ethiopia, Nairobi, Israel, Lebanon, Istanbul, Italy, Greece, USA and of course a complete guide for finding the best Egypt prepaid sim card.

 Why buying a sim card at Cairo Airport